-2. The actuator is of "in line" construction and comprises a reversible motor driving a screw-shaft through a four stage epicyclic gearbox.
-A brake and clutch are incorporated between the motor and the gearbox.
-The rotary motion of the screwshaft is converted to linear motion by means of a recirculating ball thread nut, which is integral with the ram.
+prises a reversible motor driving a screw-shaft through a three stage epicyclic gearbox.
+A brake and clutch are incorporated betwen the motor and gearbox.
+The rotary motion of the screw-shaft is converted to linear motion by means of a nut, with a recirculating ball thread (para.
+9), integral with the ram.